AaronChapman/padseek/README.md

 - each row of this module houses a different set of drum samples for you to choose from
 - you can make your sample selections at anytime during the sequence

+-**sample sampler:**
+- clicking on the the sample type, or the '▶' icon, will play the currently selected option for that sample type

 ---
 ## drum pads